 Nonetheless, it was true here as elsewhere that "When one examines a team-performance, one often finds that someone is given the right to direct and control the progress of the dramatic action."51 The teller, Okabou, was the individual invested with this responsibility in our performance of the Ozidi saga.
 However, as mentioned, he was working with a team: "A team may be defined as a set of individuals whose intimate cooperation is required if a given projected definition of the situation is to be maintained."52

-"the definition of the situation projected by a particular participant
+performance how was "the definition of the situation projected by a

-fostered and sustained by the intimate co-operation of more than one
+particular participant fostered and sustained by the intimate co-operation of

-storytelling event, each listener visualizes and experiences each element in
+any storytelling event, each listener visualizes and experiences each element

 contribute their internal responses and so together produce a shared,